Text mining: Situation in Australia

-There is no exception in Australian copyright law for text or data mining within the Copyright Act 1968.
+There is no exception in copyright law of Australia for text or data mining within the Copyright Act 1968.
 The Australian Law Reform Commission has noted that it is unlikely that the "research and study" fair dealing exception would extend to cover such a topic either, given it would be beyond the "reasonable portion" requirement.

+Situation in the United Kingdom

+In the UK in 2014, on the recommendation of the Hargreaves review, the government amended copyright law to allow text mining as a limitation and exception.
+It was the second country in the world to do so, following Japan, which introduced a mining-specific exception in 2009.
+However, owing to the restriction of the Information Society Directive (2001), the UK exception only allows content mining for non-commercial purposes.
+UK copyright law does not allow this provision to be overridden by contractual terms and conditions.

 Implications

 Until recently, websites most often used text-based searches, which only found documents containing specific user-defined words or phrases.
 Now, through use of a semantic web, text mining can find content based on meaning and context (rather than just by a specific word).
 Additionally, text mining software can be used to build large dossiers of information about specific people and events.
 For example, large datasets based on data extracted from news reports can be built to facilitate social networks analysis or counter-intelligence.
 In effect, the text mining software may act in a capacity similar to an intelligence analyst or research librarian, albeit with a more limited scope of analysis.
 Text mining is also used in some email spam filters as a way of determining the characteristics of messages that are likely to be advertisements or other unwanted material.
 Text mining plays an important role in determining financial market sentiment.